Prelude to Object-Oriented Design

 - Sketches/storyboards of user interfaces and how they are used

-- Possibly some prototypes
+- Possibly some prototypes to verify libraries/frameworks will do what you need

 - Identify the potential different parties (actors) that will be interacting with the system, and focus on their needs when gathering requirements